DanielJuravski/heMoji/docker/README.md

 {"input": "text_2", "emojis": "[emoji_2_1, ..., emoji_2_64]", "probs": "[probability to emoji_2_1, ..., probability to emoji_2_64]"}
 {"input": "text_3", "emojis": "[emoji_3_1, ..., emoji_3_64]", "probs": "[probability to emoji_3_1, ..., probability to emoji_3_64]"}
 ```

+### Outside Container Usage
+As mentioned, there is a Flask microframework which runs inside the container.
+It's configure to run over the localhost and republished to 5000 port of the Docker host (derived from the `docker run` cmd above).

+You can use the hemoji prediction wherever you desire to (you may use the `api_example.py` scratch as a reference for it).

 ## Sentiment Fine-tuning
 Beyond the ability to predict the corresponding emoji for a given input text, the model works well as the basis for other sentiment prediction tasks, using transfer learning.